 So your agreement is signed and approved by a judge who declared you single – you leave the courthouse thankful that you will never step foot in it again.
 Unfortunately, many divorced couples find themselves back in family court for a variety of reasons with post divorce conflict.

-For example, a parenting plan may not provide for a Holiday or vacation schedule or perhaps the marital residence is to be sold, but the property settlement does not provide for a time limit.
+For example, a parenting plan may not provide for a Holiday or vacation schedule, or perhaps the marital residence is to be sold, but the property settlement does not provide for a time limit.
 A skilled family law professional can help you draft an agreement that is unambiguous, perhaps avoiding a return to court.

 - Communicate with your ex-spouse if at all possible.
 There are many matters that can be handled without court involvement.
 This is especially true when it comes to co-parenting through the changing needs of children.
 A parenting plan written when children are young may need adjustment as they get older.

 - Understand and live up to your responsibilities.
 At your divorce hearing, the judge asked you if you understood your agreement.
 See #1.
 If you do understand your divorce agreement and willfully avoid your responsibilities under it, you are in contempt of court.

-- Speak with a family law attorney before filing a post judgment motion.
-There are many post judgment matters that cannot or should not be litigated.
+- Speak with a family law attorney before filing a post-judgment motion.
+There are many post-judgment matters that cannot or should not be litigated.
 The most common of these is an attempt to modify a property settlement.

 - Try mediation or a collaborative approach.
-Non adversarial methods are not only for the negotiation of divorce settlements.
-Avoiding litigation for any type of family matter is almost always more cost effective and less emotionally draining.
+Non-adversarial methods are not only for the negotiation of divorce settlements.
+Avoiding litigation for any type of family matter is almost always more cost-effective and less emotionally draining.

 t is also true that agreements reached in a mediated or collaborative environment will be less prone to future conflict.